iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 It's hard to overstate quite how revolutionary and smooth this flow is until you *had it for multiple years* before having it taken away. *Nothing* on the market — even over a decade later — is *this good* at meeting you where you are and not interrupting your flow.

 Especially that book example.
 My Lord.
-When Aperture was discontinued (well, when it stopped working) I moved over to Adobe Lightroom (now Lightroom Classic) which had separate *modules* for management, editing, and books — switching modules was *such* a slow and clunky processes, I swear nearly threw my computer out the window trying to colour match photos on a book page.
+When Aperture was discontinued (well, when it stopped working properly after an OS update or two) I moved over to Adobe Lightroom (now Lightroom Classic) which had separate *modules* for file management, editing, and books — switching modules was *such* a slow and clunky processes, I swear nearly threw my computer out the window trying to colour match photos on a book page.

 *It's OK, Daniel, you got rid of Lightroom years ago.
 It can't hurt you any more!*